trfi/sematic-cache/README.md

 # Sematic Cache

-Sematic Cache is a tool for caching natural text based on semantic similarity using LanceDB with multiple embedding provider support (OpenAI, Google Gemini, VoyageAI).
+Sematic Cache is library for caching natural text based on semantic similarity using LanceDB with multiple embedding provider support (OpenAI, Google Gemini, VoyageAI).
 It's ideal for any task that involves querying or retrieving information based on meaning, such as natural language classification or caching AI responses.
 Two pieces of text can be similar but not identical (e.g., "great places to check out in Spain" vs. "best places to visit in Spain").
 Traditional caching doesn't recognize this semantic similarity and misses opportunities for reuse.

 Sematic Cache allows you to: